bennettp123/fastdns-to-terraform/README.md

 * [edgegrid-python](https://github.com/akamai/AkamaiOPEN-edgegrid-python)
 * [python-terrascript](https://github.com/mjuenema/python-terrascript)

-While the code should work on both Python 2 and 3, the terrascript library only works on Python 3.
+While the code should work on both Python 2 and 3, python-terrascript only works on Python 3.

 # Usage